wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

    "Error creating partition map: The disk is too large to be supported by the given partition scheme (-69659)"

    Windows 7 doesn't like the UUID partition scheme.
-Reformat as MBR in OSX for Win7
+Reformat as MBR in macOS for Win7

    This is why if you format exFAT on a Mac, it won't read on a PC.
    But if you format exFAT on a PC, the it will work on both.